Frequently Asked Questions

 Q: I would love to hear some feedback on anyone who worked with a high ELL population.
 I can see multiple benefits for a diverse classroom.

 A: There are SO many benefits for diverse classrooms!
 SEP supports vocabulary acquisition, oral language development, global connections and more!
-Here is some feedback from one teacher's experience with SEP with a high ELL population:
+Here is some feedback from one teacher's experience with SEP with a high ELL (English Language Learners) population:

 Q: Can this be done for complete virtual learning?